idkmanplsimconfused/webgl-nginx/README.md

-# Unity WebGL Nginx Docker Server
+# WebGL Nginx Docker Server

-This package provides an easy way to host your Unity WebGL application with Nginx and Docker, including proper MIME types and compression settings for optimal delivery.
+This package provides an easy way to host any WebGL application (including Unity, PlayCanvas, Three.js, Babylon.js, and more) with Nginx and Docker, including proper MIME types and compression settings for optimal delivery.

 ## Features